TomboNic/TomboNic/README.md

 ### Hi there 👋 I'm Nicolas Tombolan,

-I'm a second year software engineering undergraduate at UADE.
+I'm a second year computer engineering undergraduate at UADE.

 - 🔭 I’m currently studying:
 	- Mobile Application Development
+ 	- Cibersecurity fundamentals (CompTia A+)
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Cibersecurity, Networks and IT Infraestructure**

 ## My Skills Include